top of page

 Alex's research interests include coral reproduction and thermal tolerance in early life stages of corals.
 His PhD aims to assess the use of “Assisted gene flow” to enhance heat tolerance of multiple coral genera across the Great Barrier Reef by assessing three key phenotypic traits (survival, growth, bleaching) by using both tank experiments and deploying corals onto the reef.
 Using these offspring, he will aim to identify the key underlying genomic and transcriptomic drivers underpinning phenotypic trait variation in inter and intra- population offspring.

-Emily Washington (PhD, JCU)
+Emily Washington (PhD student, JCU)

-Sydney Bell (PhD, JCU)
+Sydney Bell (PhD student, JCU)

 Headshot-SB.jpg